Rep. Stevens Announces Congressional Staff

 Legislative Assistant Casey Denoyer is a native of Novi, Michigan and holds an undergraduate degree from the University of Michigan and a Masters of Public Administration from George Washington University.
 Prior to joining the office, she worked with labor groups and other key stakeholders on policy development for a big three U.S. automaker.

-Legislative Correspondent Sanjay Reddy previously worked as a data analyst for a cancer-focused biotechnology company in Chicago, and prior to that, as an intern on Dr. Abdul El-Sayed’s gubernatorial campaign.
-Reddy holds a Bachelor of Science in Cellular and Molecular Biology from the University of Michigan, and grew up in West Bloomfield, Michigan.
+Legislative Correspondent Sanjay Reddy joins Rep. Stevens’ office with experience as a data scientist at a major health-technology startup.
+Sanjay grew up in West Bloomfield, Michigan and holds a Bachelor of Science in Cellular and Molecular Biology from the University of Michigan.

 Scheduler John Martin worked on Rep. Stevens’ campaign, where he served as a Scheduler and Special Events Coordinator.
 In November of 2018, he was appointed Special Assistant to the Transition.
 Born and raised in Michigan, John has a passion for serving the people of the Midwest.